 Board of Chiropractic Examiners: Continuing Education Requirements

-1 semester hour = 15 CE credit hours
+- 1 semester hour = 15 CE credit hours

-1 quarter hour = 8.5 CE credit hours
+- 1 quarter hour = 8.5 CE credit hours

 - Each actively licensed Colorado chiropractor is required to maintain "Health Provider Level Cardiopulmonary Resuscitation" (CPR), as provided by the American Heart Association or substantially similar nationally or internationally recognized organization.
 All active licensees must maintain proof of current and valid CPR certification.
-The hours necessary to maintain this CPR certification may be used towards the CE hours required by this Rule.
+The hours necessary to maintain this CPR certification may be used towards the CE hours required by Board Rule.

 **Audits of compliance are conducted after each renewal cycle ends.**